IBM/ghost/README.md

   @callback produce_sync(atom() | pid(), String.t(), binary(), binary()) :: {:ok, integer()} | {:error, any()}

   @doc """
-  This is an asyncrounous produce to the queue.
-This function will send a message to the caller of a format specified by the specific implenation of `Queue`.
+  This is an asynchronous produce to the queue.
+This function will send a message to the caller of a format specified by the specific implementation of `Queue`.
   """
   @callback produce(
               atom() | pid(),